flakjakk/working-band/docs/source/phase1.rst

 Setting up the stage - fast
 ===========================

 There is no substitute for a well set up stage, and laying your stage out properly is one of the most important aspects of the live show.
-It's no good setting your gear up all over the stage haphazardly - there has to be a plan, and a base design that creates an aesthetically pleasing view of your gear while allowing you to move around without hindrance.
+It's no good setting your gear up all over the stage haphazardly - there has to be a plan, and a base design that creates an aesthetically pleasing view of the stage while allowing you to move around without hindrance.

 Usually the band will set up in a specific way - everybody in 'their' spot.
 There should be a focal point for the setup - at the back of the stage this is usually the drum kit which should be set up centre-stage, while at the front it is the lead singer who must get the attention.
 Typically the guitarists would place their amps on either side of the kit.